MobilePayDev/MobilePay-Partnerbank/README.md

 ## Request headers
 After onboarding to https://developer.mobilepay.dk and creating an App, use the given Client-Id and Client-Secret as request headers when calling the API.

 To specify which bank you are representing during this call, add the Bank-Identifier-Code header.
-The header format is AAAABB:
+The header format is AAAABBCC:
 - AAAA - identifies a bank;
-- BB - identifies the country of the bank.
+- BB - identifies the country of the bank;
+- CC - location code for head office.

 | Header Key           | Description                                                         |
 | -------------------  | ------------------------------------------------------------------- |